ujen42/PatientCareOptimization/README.md

 ## Prediction
 - Takes the data given
-- shows the condyion of the patient
+- Shows the condition of the patient

 ## Results
 - **Home Page**